JungeAlexander/cocoscore/doc/example/example.md

 This trains a fastText model using the given parameter settings.
 The final model is written to `mymodel.ftz`.
 The ending `.ftz` indicates that the model has been compressed using the`fasttext quantize` command.

+### Splitting into training and test data

+In practice, we make sure that training and test set are independent by entity pairs are either exclusively used for training or testing, never both.

+### Evaluation of training and test set performance

+### Hyperparameter optimization via cross-validation

 ### Computing co-occurrence scores